jogold/cloudstructs/src/static-website/README.md

 }
 ```

-The `backendConfiguration` will be saved as `config.json` in the S3 bucket of
+The `backendConfiguration` will be saved as `config.json` in the S3 bucket of the
 static website.
 This allows the frontend to `fetch('/config.json')` to get its
 configuration.
 Deploy time values can be used: